Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 “…it is a sin for the State not to have care for religion as if something beyond its scope, or as if no practical benefit; or out of many forms of religion to adopt that one which chimes in with the fancy; for we are bound absolutely to worship God in that way which He has shown to be His will…”

 . . .
 “And it is a part of this theory . . . that every one has unbounded license to think whatever he chooses and to publish abroad whatever he thinks."
-(Pope Leo XIII is condemning this notion.
+(Please note: Pope Leo XIII is condemning this notion that anyone has the right to publish false doctrines or moral teachings in the public arena.)

 The Holy Father then issued a warning to nations and their leaders against the suicidal path of separating civil society from the obligations imposed upon mankind by the Divine Redeemer, when the true Church and proper worship of God are relegated to the same level as that of false sects and their odious rites.
 The Pope taught that the confusion of the conscience of man and a darkening of his intellect typically follows: